sdiehl/wiwinwlh/tutorial.md

 Scala is statically *compiled* to Java Virtual Machine (JVM) bytecode.

-Javascript
+JavaScript
 ----------

 JavaScript is a high-level, dynamic, untyped, and interpreted programming language that was ubiquitous in web development during the 90s and 00s.
-Javascript is most kindly described as a language that "just happened" and an enduring testament to human capacity to route around problems.
+JavaScript is most kindly described as a language that "just happened" and an enduring testament to human capacity to route around problems.

-**Main difference**: Like many web technologies Javascript "just happened" and it's design was dominated by economic factors.
+**Main difference**: Like many web technologies JavaScript "just happened" and its design was dominated by economic factors.
 Haskell was designed with some insight into the end result.

-Javascript's implementations include *NodeJS*, *V8* and *spidermoneky*.
+JavaScript's implementations include *NodeJS*, *V8* and *spidermoneky*.

-Javascript is a *unityped* language.
+JavaScript is a *unityped* language.

-Javascript is *interpreted*, tracing JIT specialization is common.
+JavaScript is *interpreted*, tracing JIT specialization is common.

-Javascript allows polymorphism by means of *unityping*.
+JavaScript allows polymorphism by means of *unityping*.

-Javascript internally refers to runtime value tags as *types*, which differs from the Haskell notion of types.
+JavaScript internally refers to runtime value tags as *types*, which differs from the Haskell notion of types.

-The majority of Javascript implementations are garbage collected.
+The majority of JavaScript implementations are garbage collected.

 Kotlin
 ------